marvinhm/robotic-hoover/README.md

 roboSession.getInput();
 ```

-- Run this step run the hoove session and get results.
+- Run this step to start hooving and get your results.
 ```
 roboSession.hoove();
 ```